scitran/client/Authorization.md

-To access a scitran database, we create use the st.auth command
+To access a scitran database, we create a scitran object

     st = scitran(varargin)